TheLegendofPiratesOnline/documentation/source/index.html.md

                 "phase_3.mf_96121de_f1bae71.patch"
             ]
         },
+        ...
     }
 "launcher-version": "1.4.0",
 "server-version": "1.24.8",
 "mac_launcher_version": "1.5.2"}
 ```

-The API will responde with a large JSON object containing four keys, three for versions, and the fourth key "files".
+The API will respond with a large JSON object containing 4 keys; 3 for versions, and the 4th key "files".
 The files top-level key contains sub-keys for every file for a client installation.

 The name of the sub-key contains the path and file name.
 For example, `resources/default/` is the path and `phase_3.mf` is the file.
 These paths are to be used for both when saving the files to the client, and when downloading from from the server.